Tropical savanna climate: Distribution

 Tropical savanna climates are most commonly found in Africa, Asia, Central America, and South America.
 The climate is also prevalent in sections of northern Australia, the Pacific Islands, in extreme southern North America in south Florida, and some islands in the Caribbean.
 Most places that have this climate are found at the outer margins of the tropical zone, but occasionally an inner-tropical location (e.g., San Marcos, Antioquia, Colombia) also qualifies.
-Similarly, the Caribbean coast, eastward from the Gulf of Urabá on the Colombia – Panamá border to the Orinoco river delta, on the Atlantic Ocean (ca. 4,000. km), have long dry periods (the extreme is the BSh climate (see below), characterized by very low, unreliable precipitation, present, for instance, in extensive areas in the Guajira, and Coro, western Venezuela, the northernmost peninsulas in South America, which receive <300. mm total annual precipitation, practically all in two or three months).
+Similarly, the Caribbean coast, eastward from the Gulf of Urabá on the Colombia – Panamá border to the Orinoco river delta, on the Atlantic Ocean (ca. 4,000. km), have long dry periods.
+The extreme is the BSh climate (see below), characterized by very low, unreliable precipitation, present, for instance, in extensive areas in the Guajira, and Coro, western Venezuela, the northernmost peninsulas in South America, which receive <300. mm total annual precipitation, practically all in two or three months.
 This condition extends to the Lesser Antilles and Greater Antilles forming the Circumcaribbean dry belt.
 The length and severity of the dry season diminishes inland (southward); at the latitude of the Amazon river—which flows eastward, just south of the equatorial line—the climate is Af.
 East from the Andes, between the arid Caribbean and the ever-wet Amazon, are the Orinoco river llanos or savannas, from where this climate takes its name.

 Sometimes As is used in place of Aw if the dry season occurs during the time of higher sun and longer days.
 This is typically due to a rain shadow effect that cuts off ITCZ-triggered summer precipitation in a tropical area while winter precipitation remains sufficient to preclude a hot semi-arid climate (BSh) and temperatures in the summer months are warm enough to preclude a Mediterranean climate (Csa/Csb) classification.
-This is the case in parts of Hawaii, East Africa (Mombasa, Kenya, Somalia), Sri Lanka (Trincomalee) and coastal regions of Northeastern Brazil (from São Luís through Natal to Maceió) and southeast India, for instance.
+This is the case in parts of Hawaii, East Africa (Mombasa, Kenya, Somalia), Sri Lanka (Trincomalee) and southeast India, for instance.
+On coastal regions of Northeastern Brazil (from Natal to Salvador), it is rainy roughly from March to August due to easterly wave disturbances.
 The difference between "summer" and "winter" in such tropical locations is usually so slight that a distinction between an As and Aw climate is trivial.
 In most places that have tropical wet and dry climates, however, the dry season occurs during the time of lower sun and shorter days because of reduction of or lack of convection, which in turn is due to the meridional shifts of the Intertropical Convergence Zone during the entire course of the year, based on which hemisphere the location sits.